prowler-cloud/prowler/docs/tutorials/ignore-unused-services.md

 # Ignore Unused Services

+???+ note
-> Currently only available on the AWS provider.
+    Currently only available on the AWS provider.

 Prowler allows you to ignore unused services findings, so you can reduce the number of findings in Prowler's reports.